Copywriter, Mental Health Blogger, Grief Specialist

 • being watched, seen, or judged by others

-• having or showing anxiety symptoms, such as stumbling over words, blushing, or sweating
+• having or showing anxiety symptoms, such as stumbling over words, blushing, sweating, or racing heartbeat

 • acting in a way that will be embarrassing or humiliating